esper-io/console_docs/docs/provisioning-template/actions.md

 This section is not available when you create a new template.
 :::

 You can add, upload or download IMEI or serial number through a CSV file using the Manage Devices section.
+You can now upload CSV files with over 3000 IMEI/ Serial numbers to the template.
+This limit allows you to provision a large number of devices at once.
 You can delete IMEI/Serial numbers from the CSV table.
 Please click [here](/develop_sample_CSV.csv) to download a sample CSV.

 If the IMEI/Serial number is on another template, Esper will confirm if you want to move the device to the new template.